archinetai/smart-pytorch/README.md

 # SMART - PyTorch

 A PyTorch implementation of <a href="https://aclanthology.org/2020.acl-main.197.pdf">SMART</a>, a regularization technique to fine-tune pretrained (language) models.
+You might also be interested in <a href="https://github.com/archinetai/vat-pytorch">vat-pytorch</a>, a more generic collection of virtual adversarial training (VAT) methods, in PyTorch.

 ## Install